A Peer-Led Weekend of Self-DiscoveryEvents in Israel, Mexico, Poland, USA

 Our temporary Covid-19 policy is:

 - If you have a fever or sore throat, cough or any other upper respiratory symptoms, you must stay home.
 We will give you a full refund.
-If you have been around someone in the past 2 weeks who has or had the coronavirus, you must stay home.
+If you have been around someone in the past 5 days who has Covid, you must stay home.
 We will give you a full refund.